kamidox/One-Key-L2TP-IKEV2-Setup/README.md

 # One-Key-L2TP-IKEV2-Setup

+## Change logs

+20220530: Change to strongswan 5.9.5 and support ubuntu server 22.04 LTS

+## Original notes

 Only tested on Digital Ocean **Debian** 7 x64/x32 and Debian 8 x64.
 Well I guess it would work on Ubuntu, LOL.

 The l2tp VPN supports IKEv1, IKEv2, etc.